7vanael/clojure-tic-tac-toe/README.md

 - `edn`: Save game data to a local file

 ### Web Server option
-To compile Javascript, run:
+To compile Javascript and run tests, run:

-`lein cljsbuild once`
+`lein cljs`

 Then, to view on localhost:8080 with command:
 `python3 -m http.server 8080`